 Did you know you can grow peppers in pots?

-Check our list of Best Peppers to Grow in Pots Add more peppers to your garden this year!
-Growing peppers in pots is a great way to expand your garden, you can place pots on patios, decks, or balconies to increase your harvest each season.
+Check our list of Best Peppers to Grow in Pots Add some peppers to your garden this year!
+Growing peppers in pots is a great way to expand your garden, or peppers if you don't have a garden bed!
+You can place pots on patios, decks, or balconies to increase your harvest each season.
+The

 Fire and Ice Peppers are perfect for pots!
 They really do look like flames as they change in color from pale yellow to orange to bright red.
 They make a great show, plus they're spicy and hot and great for adding to recipes, salsas and hot sauces.